 - .1 The maximum permissible number of storeys is two (2). - .2 The maximum wall height of the building(s) above finished ground level must not exceed 10.0 metres, but architectural feature elements which enhance the visual qualities of the development and establish landmark elements may extend above the building(s), provided they are in scale with the overall development. - .3 The roof(s) of the building(s) must be articulated to provide some visual interest and eliminate large, unbroken expanses of roof.
 Flat roofs are not permitted.
-Roof elements similar to the roof form of park shelters within North Lakes may be acceptable. - .4 The form of development within the sector must respect its highly visible location at the intersection of Discovery Drive and Gardenia Parade, and adjacent to the District Playing Fields and the Woodside Village residential development.
+Roof elements similar to the roof form of park shelters within North Lakes may be acceptable. - .4 The form of development within the sector must respect its highly visible location at the Hilltop Residential western entry roundabout and Bounty Boulevard and Astley Parade.
 The built form is to be responsive to the site topography and the scale of adjacent residential development.